| UNICO National had its

 charitable, educational and patriotic deeds for the assistance and

+benefit of their fellowmen and country.
 The name UNICO was chosen for the organization

 because of its appropriateness.
 UNICO